-London Bridge Hospital's Cardiology Department has gained a world-wide reputation as a centre of excellence, and offers innovation in the diagnosis, investigation and treatment of patients with all forms of heart disease.
-We have a dedicated unit of 18 registered Clinical Physiologists trained to the highest standard in cardiological assessment, divided into teams of specialists within fields such as electrophysiology, implantable devices and non-invasive investigation.
+London Bridge Hospital’s Cardiology Department has gained a world-wide reputation as a centre of excellence, and offers innovation in the diagnosis, investigation and treatment of patients with all forms of cardiovascular disease in Central London.
+We have a dedicated unit of 18 registered Clinical Physiologists trained to the highest standard in cardiological assessment as well as highly skilled cardiologists, divided into teams of specialists within fields such as electrophysiology, implantable devices and non-invasive investigation.

 Our Cardiology Department benefits from a close professional partnership with our team of internationally-recognised Consultant Cardiologists, ensuring rapid analysis, diagnosis and treatment of heart conditions.
 We are fully-equipped with state-of-the-art facilities and offer a complete range of services for all cardiological conditions, including echocardiograms (an ultrasound scan of the heart), electrophysiology (the use of catheters to analyse the heart’s internal electrical activity) and stress testing (used to evaluate heart function by combining physical activity with an echocardiogram).